Hugh1996/caesars-challenge-pp2/README.md

 - As a returning user, I want my previous username stored.

-  - The username is stored in local storage and will automatically populate when the user returns.
+  - Once a user saves their username before starting the quiz, the username is stored in local storage and will automatically populate when the user returns.

-  - Once a user saves their username before starting the quiz

 - As a returning visitor, I want the quiz to contain new and different questions each time I return, ensuring the experience remains fresh and challenging.